 Alexander Bystritsky, M.D., Ph.D.

-Alexander Bystritsky, M.D., Ph.D. is Co-Founder and Executive Director of Tiny Blue Dot consciousness research foundation.
+Alexander Bystritsky, M.D., Ph.D. is Co-Founder and Executive Director, Emeritus of Tiny Blue Dot consciousness research foundation where he currently serves as an Advisory Board member.
 He graduated from Pavlov Medical Institute (currently Pavlov Medical University) in St. Petersburg, Russia (former Soviet Union) with M.D. degree in 1977 and then rapidly completed his Ph.D. in Pharmacology in 1979.
 As a student he worked in the famous former Pavlov’s laboratory of the Institute of Experimental Medicine.
 In 1976 his paper won the Gold Medal for the Best Student Scientific Paper in the USSR among all sciences.

 He emigrated to the US in 1979 to New York where he completed NYU-Belleview residency program in Psychiatry in 1985 and moved to UCLA as a Robert Wood Johnson Clinical Scholar.
 He completed RWJ Clinical Scholars program in 1987.